 Scottish Seabird Centre Media Pack

 - The Scottish Seabird Centre is an award-winning conservation and education charity, dedicated to inspiring and educating people about the Scottish marine environment, motivating them to care for and support conservation projects to protect it.
-It is supported by a 4-star independent visitor attraction.
+It is supported by an award winning independent visitor attraction.

 - Based in the beautiful seaside town of North Berwick, the charity’s vision is “to help ensure that Scotland’s marine environment is healthy, wildlife-rich, valued and enjoyed by all”.
-They aim to deliver this by inspiring and educating people about the Scottish marine environment through the exhibits in their 4-star visitor attraction, their education and outreach programmes and award-winning conservation projects.
+They aim to deliver this by inspiring and educating people about the Scottish marine environment through the exhibits in their visitor attraction, their education and outreach programmes and award-winning conservation projects including the long running SOS Puffin.

 - The Scottish Seabird Centre opened in May 2000 and has won multiple awards for tourism and sustainability.
-It has led a range of high-profile conservation and education projects.
+It leads and contributes to a range of high-profile conservation and education projects, to protect and restore marine wildlife and habitats around Scotland.

-- The refurbishment has been made possible thanks to major funding from the Coastal Communities Fund and Wolfson Foundation, as well support from Scottish Enterprise Foundation, the Hugh Fraser Foundation, the Robertson Trust, the Ellem Foundation, the Dulverton Trust and other generous donors, including the Charity’s own Founding/Life members and volunteer group.
+- The 2019 refurbishment was made possible thanks to major funding from the Coastal Communities Fund and Wolfson Foundation, as well support from Scottish Enterprise Foundation, the Hugh Fraser Foundation, the Robertson Trust, the Ellem Foundation, the Dulverton Trust and other generous donors, including the Charity’s own Founding/Life members and volunteer group.

 - Follow the Scottish Seabird Centre on Facebook/ScottishSeabirdCentre.
 Twitter @SeabirdCentre and Instagram @seabirdcentre

-- For more information on the Scottish Seabird Centre visit www.seabird.org
+- For more information on the Scottish Seabird Centre visit: https://www.seabird.org/about-us

 Key Facts about Scotland’s marine environment